Sajaki/wowenhanced/README.md

 ### 3. Question: How do i use the site with multiple realms?

-Answer:
 For those of you running multiple realms, it may get alittle confusing to configure the website to feature all realms.
 So i decided to write a tutorial on how to do it:

-1.Open your config.xml, and scroll down to <multirealm>...Change the 0 to a 1.
+1. Open your config.xml, and scroll down to <multirealm>...Change the 0 to a 1.
-2.Next, go to the website.
+2. Next, go to the website.
 Go into the admin panel, and select "Realms" under Site Managment.
-3.In the empty fields below, enter you realm information.
-When you get to the Dbinfo column, enter in this format: "mysql username;mysql password;mysql port;mysql IP address;world database name;character database name".
+3. In the empty fields below, enter you realm information.
+   When you get to the Dbinfo column, enter in this format:
+	`mysql username;mysql password;mysql port;mysql IP address;world database name;character database name`
    DONT FORGET the semi colon between each field.
-4.Click create new realm...
+4. Click create new realm...
 A window will pop up asking if your sure, click yes.
-5.And boom, you should have it.
+5. And boom, you should have it.
 Please note that all your realms must use the same "realmd" database in order for it to work!

 ### 4. Question: How do i add my own page into the site?

-Answer:
 Check out the MangosWeb Enhanced Wiki pages, there is a bunch of tutorials and resources fo you to use there.

 ## 3.4 Resources